mitchshumway/MShumwayMoveBall.github.io/README.md

 ## Credits

-Original code was provided by MIT xPro Professional Certificate in Coding
+Starter code provided by MIT xPro Professional Certificate in Coding Class

 ## Link to Project